Micah 6:8 (NIV)

 *Please note that we are in conversation with MEALS INC leadership about keeping our volunteers safe.
 Feel free to sign up, but more info to come about safety regulations.

-Next MEALS will be June 20 at the Presbyterian Church downtown (new location while St. Joe’s undergoes remodeling).
+Next MEALS will be in mid-July.
+We will post the date when that is finalized.
+We’ll be at the Presbyterian Church downtown (new location while St. Joe’s undergoes remodeling).
 We need 11 drivers and 12 preparers.
 Please volunteer only if you feel safe to do so.

 HABITAT FOR HUMANITY

 FCC has included Habitat in its mission budget for over 20 years.
 In 2009, FCC paid for an entire house for a family in Bowling Green.
 Since that time, the recipient has been promoted at work and says the house has been a blessing in his family’s life.

 We partner with Habitat contributing financially and working on a yearly build.
 Sherri Sparks coordinates our work day with Habitat.
 If you would like to find out when our next volunteer day is you can contact her at email@example.com

 ROOM IN THE INN

 Room in the Inn is a community project that seeks to connect local churches with homeless men and women in order to provide a warm place to stay during the cold winter months.
 FCC shelters up to 12 men every other Friday night.
 Church volunteers provide a “family style” dinner for the guests, which both guests and hosts have thoroughly enjoyed.